The path out of this mess is in part social tech, we need to build this path

 Chomsky’s Critique of Postmodernism:

 Obscurantism and Inaccessibility: Chomsky argues that postmodernist writing is overly complex and obscure, making it inaccessible to the public and academics.
-That this complexity serves to alienate and insulate postmodernist thinkers from actual activism and practical engagement.
+That this complexity serves to alienate and insulate postmodernist thinkers from actual grassroots activism and practical engagement.

-Lack of Concrete Action: Postmodernism allows people to adopt a radical stance without engaging in meaningful action.
-That the focus on abstract theorizing detracts from any real-world activism and change to challenge the #mainstreaming mess.
+Lack of Concrete Action: Postmodernism allows people to adopt a radical stance without engaging in any meaningful action.
+That the focus on abstract theorizing detracts from any real-world activism that as a hope of change to challenge the #mainstreaming mess.

 Creation of an Academic Power Structure: Chomsky asserts that postmodernism created its own academic power structure, where material rewards, prestigious positions and conference opportunities are given to those who adhere to its complex and impenetrable discourse.
-Thus diffusing real voices of change and challenge.
+Thus diffusing and displacing the real voices of change and challenge.

 Contradictory and Trivial Claims: Chomsky criticizes postmodernists for making contradictory statements dressed in complex language to appear profound.
-That many postmodern claims mix trivial truths with outright absurdities, diluting knowledge and understanding.
+That many postmodern claims mix trivial truths with outright absurdities, diluting the pats of knowledge and understanding.

 Detrimental Impact on Third World Countries: We need to highlight the negative impact of postmodernism in developing countries, where intellectuals who could have contributed to meaningful social and political change are instead drawn into the abstract and irrelevant debates inside the postmodernism mess.